Daniel Penny surrenders to NYPD to face second degree manslaughter charge in Jordan Neely's death

 The Manhattan District Attorney's Office charged Penny, a 24-year-old Marine veteran, with second degree manslaughter in Neely's death.

-Just before 8 a.m., Penny and his attorney Thomas Kenniff arrived at the 5th Precinct in Lower Manhattan.
+Just after 8 a.m., Penny and his attorney Thomas Kenniff arrived at the 5th Precinct in Lower Manhattan.
 Penny appeared somber and did not speak to reporters.

 "Shortly after 8 a.m., Daniel Penny surrendered at the 5th Precinct at the request of the New York County district attorney's office.
 He did so voluntarily and with the sort of dignity and integrity that is characteristic of his history of service to this grateful nation.
-The case will now go to court.
-We expect an arraignment will occur this afternoon, and the process will unfold from there," said Kenniff.
+The case will now go to court," Kenniff said.

 After Penny surrendered, police brought him to Manhattan Criminal Court for his afternoon arraignment, when a judge will decide whether to set bail or not.